Royal Rumble (2008)

 The 2008 Royal Rumble was the 21st annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
 The event took place on January 27, 2008, at Madison Square Garden in New York, New York.
 The event was also the first WWE pay-per-view broadcast in high definition.
 As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
 For the 2008 event, the winner received their choice to challenge for either Raw's WWE Championship, SmackDown's World Heavyweight Championship, or the ECW Championship at WrestleMania XXIV.

 Five professional wrestling matches were featured on the event's supercard.
 The main event was the 2008 Royal Rumble match, which featured wrestlers from all three brands.
-Raw's John Cena, the surprise thirtieth entrant returning from a torn pectoral muscle, won the match by last eliminating Raw's Triple H, the twenty-ninth entrant.
+Raw's John Cena, the surprise 30th entrant returning from a torn pectoral muscle, won the match by last eliminating Raw's Triple H, the 29th entrant.
 The primary match on the Raw brand was Randy Orton versus Jeff Hardy for the WWE Championship, which Orton won to retain the title.
 The primary match on the SmackDown brand was Edge versus Rey Mysterio for the World Heavyweight Championship, which Edge won to retain the title.
 The featured matches on the undercard were Montel Vontavious Porter (MVP) versus Ric Flair in a Career Threatening match and John "Bradshaw" Layfield (JBL) versus Chris Jericho.

 Production

 Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV), produced every January by World Wrestling Entertainment (WWE) since 1988.
+The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by World Wrestling Entertainment (WWE) since 1988.
 It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
 It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
 The 2008 event was the 21st event in the Royal Rumble chronology and was scheduled to be held on January 27, 2008, at Madison Square Garden in New York, New York.
 It featured wrestlers from the Raw, SmackDown, and ECW brands.
 It was also the first WWE pay-per-view broadcast in high definition.

 The Royal Rumble match generally features 30 wrestlers.
 Traditionally, the winner of the match earns a world championship match at that year's WrestleMania.
 For 2008, the winner could choose to challenge for either Raw's WWE Championship, SmackDown's World Heavyweight Championship, or the ECW Championship at WrestleMania XXIV.